-- liaise with local statutory children's services agencies and the Cumbria SCB; - refer all cases of suspected abuse or allegations to Cumbria Safeguarding Hub (see Section 5 for contact details); - if at any point there is a risk of immediate serious harm to a child a referral will be made to Cumbria Safeguarding Hub immediately anybody can make a referral; - refer all allegations against a member of staff or other adult to the Local Authority appointed Designated Officer (DO); - refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not voluntarily left the school/setting; - refer to the Police cases where a crime may have been committed; - act as a source of support, advice and expertise within school when deciding to make a referral using the Cumbria Safeguarding Hub Single Contact on-line form - Click here to access; - liaise with the Head teacher (where this is not one and the same person) to inform him or her of issues especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.
+- liaise with local statutory children's services agencies and the Cumbria SCB; - refer all cases of suspected abuse or allegations to Cumbria Safeguarding Hub (see Section 5 for contact and referral details).

+- make a referral to Cumbria Safeguarding Hub immediately if, at any point, there is a risk of immediate serious harm to a child anybody can make a referral; - support staff who make referrals to the Local Authority Safeguarding Hub; - where required to do so, liaise with the "Case Manager" and Local Authority Designated Officer (DO) in cases of allegations against a member of staff or other adult; - refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not voluntarily left the school/setting; - refer to the Police cases where a crime may have been committed; - refer concerns about pupils who may have disappeared or whose transfer has raised concerns to Children's Services CME Officer; - ensure that an indication of further record-keeping is marked on the pupil records; - ensure that the most relevant trained person attends case conferences, core groups, or other multiagency planning meetings, contributes to assessments, and provides a report which has been shared with the parents where necessary; - Ensure that any child currently on Child protection Plan who is absent without explanation for two days is referred to their key worker's Social Care Team; - understand and support the school/college with regards to the requirements of the Prevent duty and provide advice and support to staff on protecting children from the risk of radicalisation; - refer cases, as required, to the Channel programme where there is a radicalisation concern and support staff who make referrals to the Channel programme; - liaise with staff on matters of safety and safeguarding and act as a source of support, advice and expertise within school when deciding to make a referral using the Cumbria Safeguarding Hub Single Contact on-line form Click here to access; - liaise with the Head teacher (where this is not one and the same person) to inform him or her of issues especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.